Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-So, your beloved Boxer wakes up one morning and you suddenly notice something odd and out of place.
-He is displaying an unusual head movement that seems to come out of nowhere.
-You call him to you and check his head and ears.
+So, your beloved Boxer wakes up one morning and you suddenly notice something odd.
+He is displaying an unusual head movement that seems to have come out of nowhere.
+You call him to you and check his head and ears, but you can't find any reason.
 Baffled, you keep an eye on him for the rest of the day.

 A day after, the episode seems to repeat.
 This time, the head bobbing is much more evident.
 Concerned, phone in hand, you decide to give your veterinarian a call.

-Head bobbing is a common occurrence in certain breeds such as Boxers, Dobermans, Cavalier King Charles and Bulldogs.
-Some cases can be also be observed in mixed breeds.
-The condition is better known as "Idiopathic Head Bobbing Syndrome".
-In simple words, head bobbing which cannot be linked to any medical conditions and is in most cases harmless.
+Head bobbing is a common occurrence in certain breeds such as Boxers, Dobermans, Cavalier King Charles, and Bulldogs.
+Some cases can also be observed in mixed breeds.
+The condition is known as idiopathic head tremor syndrome.
+It cannot be linked to any medical conditions and is in most cases harmless.

-It is unfortunate though, that more often than not, veterinarians treat such cases as seizures, prescribing Phenobarbital or Potassium Bromide.
-In cases of Idiopathic head bobbing, such medications do no good, because the syndrome is not related in any way to seizure activity.
-Affected dogs therefore, will not benefit from such medications and may actually develop unpleasant side effects from such medications.
+It is unfortunate, though, that more often than not, veterinarians treat such cases as seizures, prescribing phenobarbital or potassium bromide.
+In cases of idiopathic head tremors, such medications do no good because the syndrome is not related in any way to seizure activity.
+Affected dogs, therefore, will not benefit from such medications and may actually develop unpleasant side effects.

-While the syndrome may look strange, it is generally not harmful and most dogs have happy, satisfied lives in spite of the occasional tremor.
+While the syndrome may look strange, it is generally not harmful, and most dogs live happy, satisfying lives in spite of the occasional tremor.
 Typically, the head bobbing bothers the human observer more than the dog.
-However, your dog should still see the vet should your dog lose consciousness or show other signs of neurological damage.
-If he seems unresponsive and will not raise his head when you call his name it could signal an uncontrollable seizure.
+However, your dog should still see the vet if he loses consciousness or shows any other signs of neurological damage.
+If he seems unresponsive and will not raise his head when you call his name, it could signal an uncontrollable seizure.